infomark-org/infomark-docs/docs/content/guides/administrator.md

 when these are composed by any user.

-We hard-coded the domain `uni-tuebingen.de` in the front-end such that any registration attempt with an email not mathcing this domain will get a warning.
-You might want to see the [Developer's Guide](/guides/developer) on how to change this value.

 ### Directories

 We use several directories to store uploads, generated files or common files like a privacy statement.
 The default values will work if the paths exist.
 We made these paths configurable as these files require different backup strategies.
 We suggest estimating beforehand the required space.
 From our experience 1000 submissions are equal to 20MB.
-You can limit the size of each submission file in the server settings using the key `max_request_submission_bytes`.
+You can limit the size of each submission file in the server settings in `server.http.limits`.

 ### Server-Settings

 To balance the tradeoff between too many request and responsiveness, we added several strategies to avoid blocking actions.
 We limit the number of bytes which are read from the client during a request.
 The default of 1MB is enough for common JSON requests.
 You can configure these limits for each kind of request using the following keys:

-- `max_request_json_bytes` to limit any JSON request
+- `server.http.limits.max_request_json` to limit any JSON request
-- `max_request_avatar_bytes` to limit the image size for the avatar in the profil
+- `server.http.limits.max_avatar` to limit the image size for the avatar in the profil
-- `max_request_submission_bytes` to limit the size for homework solutions
+- `server.http.limits.max_submission` to limit the size for homework solutions

 There is no limit when uploading slides or extra course material.

 ### Background-Worker

-Background-Workers can be turned off when using the config `use_backend_worker: false`.
+Background-Workers can be turned off when using the config `distribute_jobs: false`.

 ## Roles and Permissions